How to Open a Bank Account in Hong Kong - A Quick Guide [2025]

 The time it takes to open a bank account in Hong Kong varies depending on several factors, including whether you’re opening a personal or business account, which bank you’re opening it with, and the completeness of documents.

-- Account set-up fee: Banks typically charge this fee for setting up corporate accounts, which could range from HKD 1,000 to HKD 10,000.
+• Account set-up fee: Banks typically charge this fee for setting up corporate accounts, with charges starting from HKD 1,000 for local companies and approximately HKD 10,000 for overseas companies.
+These fees are typically not applicable to personal accounts.

-We recommend checking directly with your chosen bank for the most accurate information.
+Different banks also have different fee structures; for instance, some may waive certain service charges or provide cash rebates for maintaining a specified balance.
+We recommend checking directly with your chosen bank for the most accurate and up-to-date information.

 Quick Tips: If you plan to make cross-border payments or transactions in foreign currencies, check if the bank offers favourable exchange rates or opt for multi-currency accounts that can help you save on this cost.